 Courses vary by session.
 Please see Classes for a full list of potential class offerings.
-Theatre Production (with full production) in year 1 and Film Production (with short film production) in year 2.
+Year 1 features Theatre Production (with full production) and Year 2 features Film Production (with short film production).

 The AOS program observes a Summer vacation period.

 Tuition for the AOS provides students with payment options: lump sum or yearly payment options (1, 3 payments or 6 payments*).

 Paying in a lump sum locks you into the current tuition rate and avoids finance charges.
 Yearly tuition installment payments incur non-refundable finance charges of $300 (3 payments) or $750 (6 payments).